Last Updated on February 20, 2022 by Lily Aldrin

 These tiny fellows have black wings with white patterning, giving them a striking checkered appearance that catches your eye.

-They feature a large white stripe across their back, as well as a solid white breast and underbelly.
 They have concentrated faces, with white faces and a mustache line running from the bill, as well as a black mask that reaches to the back of the neck.

 A black center stripe runs across the top of the head, terminating in a gorgeous red patch on the males and white on the females.
-These birds have a short black beak and short black tails with white undersides, giving them a gorgeous look.

 The Downy is a tiny Woodpecker, measuring 5.5 – 6.7 inches in length and 9.8 to 11.8 inches in wingspan.